18F/content-guide/_pages/capitalization.md

 **Follow a consistent capitalization scheme**.
 Creating trustworthy internal and external communications relies, to a large extent, on the content’s consistency.
 Inconsistent spellings and capitalizations undermine your narrative authority.
 We follow these capitalization guidelines:

+- Do capitalize proper nouns, including names of individuals, places, and agencies
 - Don't capitalize “agile,” unless it is the first word of a sentence
 - Don't capitalize “open source,” unless it is the first word of a sentence
 - Don't capitalize “federal” or “government”

 When you're deciding whether to capitalize noun phrases, keep in mind that in English, title case is often a marker of formality.
 Using it judiciously can help clarify that you're speaking about a specific, official thing (such as a form, office, or person).
 Overuse can cause users stress by implying formality or officialness where it doesn't exist.
 For instance: